thor314/blog/content/about/_index.md

 - comp:
     - my target comp range is roughly \\$200k with 2.0% equity to \\$500k with 0.1% equity.
         - as a not entirely useless exercise, assuming a 4-year vesting schedule, and linear extrapolation on that range, I am pricing a 0.475% difference in annual equity at about \\$300k in annual pay.
 That values the hypothetical employer at about \\$63m for the scale to lie flat.
 In a nutshell, if you as a founder expect your company to be worth more than that number with high certainty, you save money by paying me in cash rather than equity.
         - A note on why I care about high numbers: I want high numbers because I am worth this much.
 I obviously do not *need* this much, and typically donate 30-50% of my income to organizations like GiveWell.
-I care about the work that I do, but it's an open question whether cryptography research and engineering is actually very high impact in terms of creating positive downstream societal effects.
-Donating is a hedge against that uncertainty.
+I care about the work that I do, but cryptography research and engineering for startups is high volatility in terms of positive direct downstream societal effects.
+Donating is my hedge against that volatility.
 - remote-first, or office in SF.
 Won't relocate, but happy to travel frequently.
 - nice to have: subsidizes conference attendance.
 I have co-organized several hackathons around zero knowledge, and am likely to continue to want to do so.